namoricoo/QuakiSmart_demo/README.md

 * message in index view "Hello from the index page."

 6) Deploy to heroku is now working with default message

+7) Resolve rubocop errors from adding the usgs controller with the index view